jinfanfrankhu/jinfanfrankhu.github.io/_posts/2025-07-02-whendoesitend.md

 This is day 8 of journalling with Selena.
 There is no prompt.

-The format for this post was inspired by <a href="https://mitadmissions.org/blogs/entry/king-of-boston-king-of-the-world/">The King of Boston</a>.
+The format for this post was inspired by <a href="https://mitadmissions.org/blogs/entry/king-of-boston-king-of-the-world/", target="_blank">The King of Boston</a>.
 Genuinely an amazing read, please check it out.
 <br><br>

 <b>i. undocumented creature</b>